pypa/hatch/README.rst

     default the shell will not be nested if possible.
 This flag overrides the config file entry ``nest_shells``.

+``build``
+^^^^^^^^^

+Builds a project, producing a source distribution and a wheel.

+The path to the project is derived in the following order:

+1. The optional argument, which should be the name of a package that was installed via ``hatch install -l`` or ``pip install -e``.
+2. The option --path, which can be a relative or absolute path.
+3. The current directory.

+The path must contain a ``setup.py`` file.

+..

+    **Arguments:**

+*package*
+    The editable package to target (optional).

+..

+    **Options:**

+*-p/--path*
+    A relative or absolute path to a project.

+*-py/--python*
+    The named Python path to use.
+This overrides --pypath.

+*-pp/--pypath*
+    An absolute path to a Python executable.

+*-u/--universal*
+    Indicates compatibility with both Python 2 and 3.

+*-n/--name*
+    Forces a particular platform name, e.g. linux_x86_64.

+*-d/--build-dir*
+    An absolute path to the desired build directory.

+*-c/--clean*
+    Removes build artifacts before building.

 Environment awareness
 ---------------------